sathviknp/sathviknp.github.io/_pages/about.md

   - /about.html
 ---

-**I'm on the job market**: I aim to bridge the gap between research and industry, advancing security solutions to tackle emerging threats.
-Do reach out on [LinkedIn](https://www.linkedin.com/in/sathviknprasad/) or via [email](../contact/) if I'd be a good fit for your organization.

 I'm a security researcher and a final-year PhD candidate at [North Carolina State University](https://www.csc.ncsu.edu/), where I'm advised by [Dr. Brad Reaves](https://bradreaves.net).
 I'm also the lead graduate student for the [Wolfpack Security and Privacy Research lab](https://wspr.csc.ncsu.edu//people.html).